wp-plugins/tune-library/readme.txt

 == Changelog ==

+1. 1.2: Added new functionality to only show artists whose names start with a single letter at a time to accomodate large collections.
+Added alphabetical list for regular library display to jump to a specific letter quickly.
 1. 1.1: Changed main function structure to print data directly as it parses track list instead of building large string in memory.
 This allows Tune Library to support large iTunes libraries.
 1. 1.0.1: Added new option to display black or white expand and collapse icons